-AWCIA was organized in the late 1990's as CWSA, the Commercial Weather Services Association, to support commercial weather service providers, by focusing all commercial interests into one unified voice.
+AWCIA was organized in the 1980's as CWSA, the Commercial Weather Services Association, to support commercial weather service providers, by focusing all commercial interests into one unified voice.

 Who We Are